RipperHybrid/TWRP-RMX3085/README.md

 - External Storage (SD and OTG)

 ## Bugs
-- Incorrect Battery Percentage After Decryption.
+- Not Able To Unmount Vendor (Rarely)

 ## Device Support Group